The 986-gen Boxster Shooting Brake is basically a university project with inputs from a Porsche specialist

 Among ‘proper’ car enthusiasts, station wagons are often considered as the holy grail of body styles.
 Go further into the crowd and one would find ardent admirers of ‘shooting brake’ designs.
 The best definition of a shooting brake is that it is a mix of a coupe and station wagon.
 The concept is not new.
 In fact, it dates back to the early 1900s and was popular among ‘coachbuilders’.

-The later automotive world has had a fair share of shooting brakes such as the Aston Martin Vanquish Zagato, Ferrari FF (or GTC4 Lusso), Mercedes-Benz CLS Shooting Brake and, of course, the BMW Z3 M Coupe aka ‘clown shoe’.
+The later automotive world has had a fair share of shooting brakes such as the Aston Martin Vanquish Zagato, Ferrari FF (or GTC4 Lusso), Mercedes-Benz CLS Shooting Brake and, of course, the BMW Z3 M Coupe a.k.a. ‘clown shoe’.
 Fast forward to 2020 and a one-off Porsche Shooting Brake project takes shape in the Netherlands.

 The aim of the Porsche Boxster Shooting Brake project was to make it feasible.
-Till then, modern-day Porsche shooting brakes were reserved to the virtual world in the form of random digital sketches and renders.
+Till then, modern-day Porsche shooting brakes were reserved to the virtual world in the form of random digital sketches or renders.
 Hence, making the project as practical and production-efficient as possible with nothing to take as reference was quite a challenge.